danielfett/draft-dpop/main.md

 binding, neither mechanism can be used if an OAuth client is a Single Page Application (SPA) running in a web browser.

-DPoP can be used with public clients to sender-constrain access tokens and refresh tokens.
-With confidential clients, DPoP can be used in conjunction with any client authentication method to sender-constrain access tokens.
+DPoP can be used to sender-constrain access tokens regardless of the client authentication method employed.
+Furthermore, DPoP can also be used to sender-constrain refresh tokens issued to public clients (those without authentication credentials associated with the `client_id`).

 ## Conventions and Terminology